InfiniBrains/Awesome-GameDev-Resources/artificialintelligence/assignments/README.md

 ## Development tools

 I will be using CMake for the classes, but you can use whatever you want.
 Please [read this](../../intro/02-tooling/README.md) to understand the C++ toolset.

+## Recordings

+In all interactive assignmets, you will have to record a 5 minute video explaing your code.
+Use [OBS](https://obsproject.com/) or any software you prefer to record your screen while you explain your code.
+But for this one, just send me the video showing the repo and the repo invites sent to me.

+## Grading

+20 points total:
+- 5 Points – inviting me to the repos;
+- 5 Points – sending me the video explaining the repo and the invite sent to me;
+- 10 Points - Show the repos cloned on your computer;